farmera/sare_grant/how_plants_see.md

 and productivity of sugar cane, before discussing our approach, we first discuss basic principles of what such systems measure and how they achieve their results.

-As most learn in middle school, photosynthesis is the process that plants use to synthesize sugar from carbon dioxide and water.
+Photosynthesis is the process that plants use to synthesize sugar from carbon dioxide and water.
 The leaves of a plant contain photosynthetic engines called chloroplasts.
 When sunlight hits these cells they absorb the red and blue wavelengths of light while reflecting away most of the others.
 Thus it is __filtered light__, along with water and carbon dioxide, that produces sugar for the plant and oxygen for the environment.